shelbourn/FreeCodeCamp_Challenges/README.md

 * Hours Completed:  1

 ### Day 24 (07/19/2016)
-* Completed Challenges: "Return a Value from a Function with Return" through
+* Completed Challenges: "Return a Value from a Function with Return" through "Golf Code"
-* Hours Completed:
+* Hours Completed: 2.5